atcasanova/jogo/game-ai-training/README.md

 python3 game-ai-training/tournament.py
 ```

 Select the model directory for each team when prompted.
-The script plays 200
+The script now plays
-games, prints the winner of each game, and updates win statistics every ten
+100 games, prints the winner of each game, and updates win statistics every ten
 games.
+When a game ends with a winner, the full move history is saved in the
+`logs/` directory using the same JSON format as the training match logs.